 Examples of courses offered are listed.
 Have a look at the full range via High Speed Training.

-Remember that information and training should be refreshed periodically, and don’t forget to monitor staff to ensure they are working safety as they’ve been trained to.
+Remember that information and training should be refreshed periodically, and don’t forget to monitor staff to ensure they are working safety as they’ve been trained.

-Where employees may need to take more formal courses such as fork lift truck training or emergency first aid at work.
-These often have expiry dates and will need repeating.
-Put a note in the diary as a reminder.
+Where employees may need to take more formal courses such as fork lift truck training or emergency first aid at work they often have to do this off site.
+These will have expiry dates and need repeating periodically to ensure knowledge is kept up to date.
+Put a note in the diary as a reminder

 Choose your course...